 Creme Soda to taste

-You may decide to wait until after dinner to enjoy this cocktail.
-To be honest, we made it early and sipped through dinner prep.
+This is so dessert-like that you may decide to wait until after dinner to enjoy it.
+We made it early and sipped through dinner prep – because life is short and we needed cocktails!
 (Full disclosure – we made another batch for dessert!!)

-Our dinner was a selection of simple grilled veggies from the deli counter at the grocery, served with a store-bought Thai Peanut Sauce.
+Our dinner was a selection of grilled veggies from the deli counter at the grocery, served with a store-bought Thai Peanut Sauce.
 If you’re more ambitious, feel free to go crazy here.
-We wanted simple and easy – a casual evening that still feels special.
+We wanted simple and easy – a casual evening that still felt special.

-…plus some heart-shaped cookies from the bakery and your yummy cherry chocolate bourbon soda…
+…plus some heart-shaped cookies from the bakery and those yummy cherry chocolate bourbon sodas…

-The pattern is called Bryony Storm and the color way is Dorian.
-The pattern is inspired by the tendrils of white bryony that grow wild in hedgerows in England, and definitely conjures up a feeling of British rain and fog.
-Is there anything more moody?
-Or romantic?
+The pattern is called Bryony Storm and the colorway is Dorian.
+The pattern is inspired by the tendrils of white bryony that grow wild in hedgerows in England.
+It definitely conjures up a feeling of British rain and fog.

-The Bryony Storm fabric in Noir is used to cover a vintage settee in the living room as well.
-Other pieces include a dark romantic, organic feathery art piece on metal, a luxurious velvet pillow featuring a large purple tassel, an acrylic coffee table and an elegant vintage painting.
+The Bryony Storm fabric in a second colorway called Noir is used to cover a vintage settee in the living room as well.
+Other pieces include a darkly romantic, feathery art piece on metal, a luxurious velvet pillow featuring a large purple tassel, an acrylic coffee table, and an elegant vintage painting.

-Keep your Valentine’s Day celebration simple with these intriguing, romantic dinner ideas and spend the evening making cocktails, discussing poetry and remembering why you fell in love.
+That’s it.
+Simple and sweet.
+Keep your Valentine’s Day celebration stress-free with these intriguing, romantic dinner ideas and spend the evening making cocktails, discussing poetry and remembering why you fell in love in the first place.

-Here’s where to shop the look if you’d like to create your own moody, dark romantic space.
+Here’s where to shop the look if you’d like to create your own moody space for dark romance.